The best time to visit Portugal for surfing, weather, deals, and events

 And if you are interested in witnessing the famous giant waves of Nazaré, the best time to visit Portugal is between October and January.

-Trust me when I say this: it is once in a lifetime opportunity, even if you are not that into surfing.
+Trust me when I say this: it’s a once-in-a-lifetime opportunity, even if you’re not that into surfing.

 Best time to see snow in Portugal